cuba-platform/admin-tools-addon/README.md

 The process of installation is described below.

-1. Add the following maven repository `https://repo.cuba-platform.com/content/repositories/premium-snapshots` to the build.gradle of your CUBA application:
+1. Add the following maven repository `https://repo.cuba-platform.com/content/repositories/premium-snapshots` to the build.gradle file of your CUBA application:
     ```groovy
     buildscript {